mystor/meteor-clojurescript/readme.md

 ### Now just add your code!
 Note: You can only add code in the `client/` and `server/` folders right now.
 Support for other folders will come later on.

+## I ran it and error showed everywhere?
+Why?
+You will see constant errors.
+Its really high quality okay?

 ## No, but really, How?

 meteor-clojurescript takes advantage of how build plugins are executed in the `meteor` process (rather than the server process) to invoke a subprocess (`lein cljsbuild auto`) when the program starts.
 This process is invoked in the `.cljs-build` folder, where a compiled copy of project.clj is created.
 Once compilation is complete, `a.cljsbuild` is changed, causing meteor to read in the compiled code again and restart.